willc2k19/willc2k19/README.md

 - 👋 Hi, I’m @willc2k19
-- 👀 I’m interested in Artificial Intelligence systems and Video Games!
+- 👀 I’m interested in creating unique and engaging fictional worlds and games to go alongside them
 - 🌱 I’m a Computer Games Programming graduate from Manchester Metropolitan University.
 - 📫 How to reach me: Email me at reckoner1998@gmail.com